-The typical cost of a kitchen remodel in 2017 is between about $12,000 and $33,000, with high end remodels costing as much as 50,000 (according to Home Advisor)!
+Based on 2022 national averages, for a typical medium-sized space, a full kitchen remodel will range from $12,500 to $33,000 and up, depending on finishes!
 If your kitchen is looking outdated but you don’t have that kind of cash to sink into a renovation project, what can you do?
-Here are 6 upgrades will cost a ton less than a full-fledged renovation project, but can still give your kitchen a whole new look!
+Here are 6 upgrades that will cost a lot less than a full-fledged renovation project, but can still give your kitchen a whole new look!

 A fresh paint job is one of the best ways to radically improve the appearance of your kitchen.
 A bright and beautiful color or a subtle neutral shade on your walls can do wonders to liven up the room.

 Another great place to consider a fresh paint job is on your cabinets.
 If you’re tired of the outdated design of your cabinets and you can’t afford to replace them, you’ll be amazed at how much a bright white coat of paint will modernize them!

 Another good way to hide dated design in your kitchen is to change out hardware such as knobs, pulls, and latches.
 These small pieces of hardware are things you interact with every single day, so updating them can make a bigger difference than you might expect!

 The benefits of a new faucet are similar to replacing your decorative hardware, but replacing an outdated faucet has the added benefit of giving you the option to choose something more efficient, such as low flow or adjustable faucets.